-Assessing Your Financial & Insurance Needs
+Assessing Your Financial and Insurance Needs

 During your pre-transplant evaluation process, our financial coordinators and social workers will sit down with you and your family to get a clear picture of your financial situation and begin creating your strategy.
 They'll help you understand the cost of transplant surgery, what's covered and guide you toward any resources you may need to help you pay for what's not.
 They'll also work directly with your insurance company to find answers to common insurance questions like: